Posted in retro on Jun 5th, 2025

 TL;DR: I complain about my failings and show off pictures and log files.
-Later some gradual understandings why this probably won’t work.
-In my telcom fiddlings to get a 56k dial-up modem to work I explored an Adtran Atlas 550 as an ISDN switch along with a USR Courier I-modem, which worked great.
-The original […]
+Later some gradual understanding of ISDN and why this probably won’t work with my particular version of the Courier I-modem with a U interface.
+Turns out U is electronically incompatible with S/T. In my telcom fiddlings to get a 56k dial-up modem […]

 Read Full Post »